Understanding epilepsy

 Is this right for me?

-Whether tVNS is appropriate for you depends on your individual circumstances, and that assessment needs to be made with a qualified clinician.
+Whether tVNS is appropriate for you depends on your individual circumstances, and that assessment should be guided by a qualified clinician.

 tVNS may be worth considering if you have drug-resistant epilepsy, particularly partial-onset seizures, and you are looking for a non-surgical option that can complement your current treatment.
 It is also an option if you have considered implanted VNS but prefer to try a non-invasive approach first.